Mirror Symmetry for Quiver Algebroid Stacks: Introduction

-Mirror symmetry is a fascinating subject that has attracted a lot of attentions in recent decades.
-It has made surprising and far-reaching predictions and breakthroughs in geometry, topology, and number theory.
+Mirror symmetry has been an active subject of research in recent decades, with far-reaching impact on geometry and topology.
 Homological mirror symmetry \cite{Kont-HMS} asserted a deep duality between Lagrangian submanifolds in a symplectic manifold and coherent sheaves over the mirror algebraic variety.

-The program of Strominger-Yau-Zaslow \cite{SYZ} has proposed a grand unified geometric approach to understand mirror symmetry via duality of Lagrangian torus fibrations and has triggered a lot of groundbreaking developments in geometry.
-Using tropical geometry and log structures, Gross-Siebert \cite{GS07} and Gross-Hacking-Keel-Kontsevich \cite{GHK,GHKK18} have formulated an algebro-geometric realization of the SYZ mirror construction.
-The family Floer theory, see the works of Fukaya \cite{Fukaya-famFl}, Tu \cite{Tu-reconstruction} and Abouzaid \cite{Ab-famFl}, applies homotopy techniques of Floer theory to Lagrangian torus fibers to construct a family Floer functor for mirror symmetry.
+The program of Strominger-Yau-Zaslow \cite{SYZ} has proposed a grand unified geometric approach to understand mirror symmetry via duality of Lagrangian torus fibrations.
+According to the SYZ program, mirror manifolds are expected to arise as the quantum-corrected moduli space of possibly singular fibers of a Lagrangian fibration, which motivates several important works, including the family Floer theory \cite{Fukaya-famFl,Tu-reconstruction, Ab-famFl} and the Gross-Siebert programs \cite{GS07}.
+In general, the singular fibers may have several components in their normalizations, and their deformations and obstructions are naturally formulated as quiver algebras (where the vertices correspond to the components).
+This leads to the necessity of gluing quiver algebras associated with singular and smooth fibers.
+Quiver stacks come up naturally as the quantum corrected moduli of Lagrangian fibers in such situations.

+In \cite{CHL-nc}, Cho, Hong and the first author constructed quiver algebras as noncommutative deformation spaces of Lagrangian immersions in a symplectic manifold.
+In another work \cite{CHL3}, the authors globalized the mirror functor construction in the usual commutative setting \cite{CHL}, by gluing local deformation spaces of Lagrangian immersions using isomorphisms in the (extended) Fukaya category.

-In \cite{Seidel-book,Seidel-g2,Seidel_HMS}, Seidel has made groundbreaking contributions to homological mirror symmetry.
-The Lagrangian immersion that he has invented plays a central role in the mirror symmetry part of this paper.
-We \emph{combine ideas and methods in HMS, SYZ, and powerful techniques from Lagrangian Floer theory developed by Fukaya-Oh-Ohta-Ono} \cite{FOOO}, to construct algebroid stacks $\cX$ by finding noncommutative boundary deformations of Lagrangian immersions and isomorphisms between them.
-We are going to develop a gluing scheme of local noncommutative mirrors.
+In this paper, we \emph{combine ideas and methods in HMS, SYZ, and powerful techniques from Lagrangian Floer theory developed by Fukaya-Oh-Ohta-Ono} \cite{FOOO}, to construct mirror quiver algebroid stacks $\cX$ by finding noncommutative boundary deformations of Lagrangian immersions and isomorphisms between them.
+We extend the Fukaya category over the quiver stack and develop a gluing scheme of local noncommutative mirrors.
+This produces a mirror functor to the dg category of twisted complexes over the quiver stack as in Theorem \ref{thm: intro}.
 This combines the methods of \cite{CHL-nc} and \cite{CHL3}.
+Besides, we will explicitly compute the mirror functor in object and morphism levels and apply it to construct universal sheaves for the cases of nc $K_{\bP^2}$.